-As India grieves train crash that killed 275 people, relatives still wait for bodies of loved ones
+As India grieves train crash that killed 275, relatives wait for bodies of loved ones

 BHUBANESWAR, India (AP) — Families of the victims of India’s deadliest train crash in decades filled a hospital in Bhubaneswar city on Monday to identify and collect bodies of relatives, as railway officials recommended the country’s premier criminal investigating agency to probe the crash that killed 275 people.

 Distraught relatives of passengers killed in the crash Friday lined up outside the eastern city’s All India Institute of Medical Sciences.
-Meanwhile, survivors being treated inside the hospital said they were still trying to make sense of the horrific disaster.
+Meanwhile, survivors being treated in hospitals said they were still trying to make sense of the horrific disaster.

 Outside the hospital, two large screens cycled through photos of the victims, their faces so bloodied and charred that they were hardly recognizable.